-This campus of new elementary and middle schools included over 112,000 SF of TrusSteel trusses.
-TrusSteel cold-formed steel (CFS) trusses offer the features of non-combustibility.
-UL-Listed assemblies and recycled content demanded on many school projects.
+Over 120,000 sq. ft. of roof area was trusses utilizing TrusSteel on the campus of a new elementary and middle school.
+TrusSteel cold-formed steel (CFS) trusses offer the features of non-combustibility, UL-Listed assemblies and recycled content demanded on many school projects.